katyo/snabbdom-edge/README.md

 ## Read DOM

-At second you may want to read initial DOM before first `patch` call on initializing your application on client-side.
+On the client side you may read initial DOM before first `patch` when initializing your application.
 The `readDOM` function does this thing.

-This piece of code is ported from `snabbdom-virtualize` with key differences:
+This piece of code has been ported from `snabbdom-virtualize` with key differences:

-1. Reading event listeners is missing because this feature is useless for our purposes.
+1. Event listeners has been removed because this is useless for our purposes.
-2. No DOM calls for decoding HTML entities, instead we use `html-entities` package.
+2. Decoding HTML entities using `html-entities` package instead of DOM API calls.
-3. Single text child in vnode are supported.
+3. Added support of the single text child in non-text vnode.

 Usage example: